im-ahmed-hasan/im-ahmed-hasan/README.md

 <h3 align="center">All About Me</h3>
 <h5 align="center">
   Hello!
 I'm Ahmed Hasan, an experienced SDET with over a decade of experience.
-Currently, I work as an SDET at **Kroger**, via **TCS**.
+Currently, I work as an SDET at Kroger.
 I am passionate about QA automation, testing frameworks, and always excited to explore new tools and technologies in the QA space.
   I thrive in building testing frameworks and always strive to improve testing processes and software quality.

   <br><br>